The Gross Law Firm Reminds Shareholders of a Lead Plaintiff Deadline of May 20, 2024 in The Chemours Company Lawsuit - CC

-NEW YORK, May 3, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of The Chemours Company (NYSE: CC).
+NEW YORK, May 7, 2024 /PRNewswire/ --The Gross Law Firm issues the following notice to shareholders of The Chemours Company (NYSE: CC).

 Shareholders who purchased shares of CC during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.